Restaurant that beat Biden in court faces affirmative action backlash

 The SBA, which had already completed processing of the special race and sex “priority” applications, said it went back and reprocessed all applications based on when they were received, without preference for race or sex.

-That left 2,965 “priority” restaurants that had been told they’d be getting cash, but under the new race-blind system had applied too late and will no longer get the money.
+That left 2,965 “priority” restaurants that had been told they would be getting cash, but under the new race-blind system had applied too late and no longer will get the money.

 That’s apparently what the Google reviewer complaining about losing “13K” was referring to.

-SBA, in court filings, blamed auto-generated notifications that went out to the restaurants.
+The SBA, in court filings, blamed auto-generated notifications that went out to the restaurants.

-Congress created the competition between businesses by only allocating $28.6 billion to the SBA’s fund.
+Congress created the competition among businesses by allocating only $28.6 billion to the SBA’s fund.
 It could inject more cash — as much as needed to cover all proven needs — which would eliminate the need for businesses to compete for limited funds, and erase the racial tensions.

 Sign up for Daily Newsletters